nerdyworm/coalmine_javascript/README.md

 Source
 ------

-The only file you need is [coalmine.min.js](https://raw.github.com/coalmine/coalmine_javascript/master/coalmine.min.js).
+The only file you need is [coalmine.min.js](https://raw.github.com/coalmine/coalmine_javascript/master/coalmine.min.js) (11 KB).

 You can always find the latest source code on [GitHub](https://github.com/coalmine/coalmine_javascript).